wanxuanz/INFO30005_snack_in_van/README.md

 ## App server mockup instruction:

 **customer features:**

-1) View menu of snacks (including pictures and prices) input this url below https://snacks-in-a-van-webg100.herokuapp.com/customer/menu
+* 1) View menu of snacks (including pictures and prices) type this url below https://snacks-in-a-van-webg100.herokuapp.com/customer/menu

-2) View details of a snack
+* 2) View details of a snack
-input the foodid after menu, the page would change to the snack detail of this id. eg:https://snacks-in-a-van-webg100.herokuapp.com/customer/menu/1004
+type the foodid after menu, you will be able to see the snack detail of this foodid. eg:https://snacks-in-a-van-webg100.herokuapp.com/customer/menu/1004

-3) Customer starts a new order by requesting a snack input "add" after the foodid that you want to order, after that this food will be shown at cart array of this customer(assume we have logged in as Michael)
+* 3) Customer starts a new order by requesting a snack input "add" after the foodid that you want to order, after that this food will be shown at cart array of this customer(assume we have logged in as Michael)
 eg:https://snacks-in-a-van-webg100.herokuapp.com/customer/menu/1004/add

-at our customer app, we have also achieved the following function
-1) Add new customer to our database when you are at page https://snacks-in-a-van-webg100.herokuapp.com/customer/, you can input the new customer detail at body(postman), the input format is {"firstName":xxxx,"lastName":xxxx,"customerId":xxxx}
-after that you can see new customer detail at page https://snacks-in-a-van-webg100.herokuapp.com/customer/.

-vendor features:
+**vendor features:**

 1) Setting van status (vendor sends location, marks van as ready-for-orders)

 a)vendor sends location: